-HSA has an established risk management framework in place which provides a controlled and consistent system for the identification, measurement, mitigation, monitoring and reporting of risk, illustrated in Figure 5 below.
-The risk management framework is designed to operate continuously.
+HSA has an established Risk Management Framework (RMF) in place, illustrated in Figure 5.
+The RMF is designed to operate continuously.
 It is reviewed and enhanced regularly in light of changes to the risks HSA is exposed to, the external environment and evolving practice on risk management and governance.

-The Board has ultimate responsibility for setting HSA's risk strategy and the amount of risk that the company can accept in order to maximise the likelihood of achieving business plan objectives and for the overall effectiveness of the risk management framework.
+The Board has ultimate responsibility for setting HSA's risk strategy and the amount of risk that the Company can accept in order to maximise the likelihood of achieving business plan objectives and for the overall effectiveness of the risk management framework.